shipcloud/shipcloud-developer-portal/concepts/index.md

 If you're usind TDD (test driven development) another thing we'd recommend is creating a second account at shipcloud for all your testing needs.
 This way you can separate further development on your platform from your live processes.

+## Automatic deactivation
+If the URL you provided when configuring the webhook can't be reached, we'll try to contact it a few minutes later. __After 10 failed attempts__ to send you the data, we're giving up and the webhook will be deactivated automatically.
+You can reactivate it in shipcloud once your system is up and reachable again.